aditya-vishwakarma-lab/book_circle/README.md

-# book_circle
+# Book Circle

-Book Circle is a Django-based web application designed to facilitate book sharing and community engagement.
-The project uses PostgreSQL for its database and is containerized using Docker for easy development and deployment.
+Book Circle is a web application built to promote affordable book reading by enabling seamless book sharing among peers, fostering a vibrant community of readers.
+It combines a Django backend with a React frontend and utilizes PostgreSQL as its database.
+The entire application is containerized using Docker to ensure smooth development and effortless deployment.

 ## Features

 - Django 5.2 backend
-- REST API powered by Django REST Framework
+- React frontend built with Vite
 - PostgreSQL database
 - Dockerized development and production environments